VOLTTRON/volttron/docs/source/devguides/agent_development/Agent-Development.rst

 To test the agent, we will start the platform (if not already running), launch the agent, and check the log file.

--  With the VOLTTRON environment activated, start the platform by running (if needed):
+With the VOLTTRON environment activated, start the platform by running (if needed):

 ``./start-volttron``

--  Launch the agent by <uuid> using the result of the list command:
+You can launch the agent in three ways, all of which you can find by using the ``vctl list`` command:

+-  By using the <uuid>:

 ``vctl start <uuid>``

--  Launch the agent by name with:
+-  By name:

 ``vctl start --name testeragent-0.1``

--  Launch the agent by tag with:
+-  By tag:

 ``vctl start --tag testagent``

--  Check that it is :ref:`running <AgentStatus>`:
+Check that it is :ref:`running <AgentStatus>`:

 ``vctl status``

--  Start the ListenerAgent as in :ref:`Building VOLTTRON <Building-VOLTTRON>`
+-  Start the ListenerAgent as in :ref:`Building VOLTTRON <Building-VOLTTRON>`.
 -  Check the log file for messages indicating the TestAgent is receiving the ListenerAgents messages: